bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 Why did Paul choose to not take money?
 He did not want to hinder the Gospel (1 Cor.
 9:12).
 He thought that if he took money, then in the mind of some people, they would think he was only doing the ministry for the money.
 This would make the Gospel void (1 Corinthians 9:15).

-> 1 Corinthians 9:18—What is my reward then?
+> 1 Corinthians 9:18 — What is my reward then?
 Verily that, when I preach the gospel, I may make the gospel of Christ without charge, that I abuse not my power in the gospel.

 He also knew that some of the churches that he visited were poor, and he did not want to be a burden to them (2 Cor.
 11:8–9; 1 Thess.
 2:9–10).